Smuggling: Goods

 Much smuggling occurs when enterprising merchants attempt to supply demand for a good or service that is illegal or heavily taxed.
 As a result, illegal drug trafficking, and the smuggling of weapons (illegal arms trade), as well as the historical staples of smuggling, alcohol (rum-running) and tobacco, are widespread.
 As the smuggler faces significant risk of civil and criminal penalties if caught with contraband, smugglers are able to impose a significant price premium on smuggled goods.
 The profits involved in smuggling goods appear to be extensive.
 The iron law of prohibition posits that greater enforcement results in more potent alcohol and drugs being smuggled.

 Profits also derive from avoiding taxes or levies on imported goods.
 For example, a smuggler might purchase a large quantity of cigarettes in a place with low taxes and smuggle them into a place with higher taxes, where they can be sold at a far higher margin than would otherwise be possible.
 It has been reported that smuggling one truckload of cigarettes within the United States can lead to a profit of US$2 million.

+Maritime drug smuggling

+Maritime drug smuggling takes place under conditions that differ from those associated with a single land-border crossing.
+Maritime routes can connect several jurisdictions, ports and transshipment points before reaching a destination market, while vessels and cargo may pass through multiple commercial and logistical systems along the way.
+The scale, mobility and transnational character of maritime activity can therefore make responsibility and surveillance more fragmented.
+Drug smuggling at sea has consequently been conceptualized as a form of "blue crime", referring to serious criminal activity occurring in or across the maritime domain.
+Research on maritime drug smuggling further shows how ports and shipping routes connect production regions with transit and consumer markets across long-distance supply chains.

+Rather than operating through entirely separate transport systems, drug-smuggling networks frequently exploit legitimate commercial shipping and port infrastructure.
+Maritime drug smuggling can involve sourcing and preparation for export, concealment, maritime transportation and transshipment, retrieval at a destination port, and subsequent inland distribution.
+These stages resemble functions found in legitimate logistics, including transport planning, storage, cargo handling and distribution, while concealment distinguishes the illicit flow from the legal goods moving through the same systems.
+Drugs may, for example, be inserted into otherwise legitimate cargo flows and removed at a later stage of the journey.

+The actors involved in these operations do not necessarily form a single hierarchical organization.
+Research on drug-supply networks instead identifies flexible and partly decentralized structures in which organizers, financiers, brokers, transport specialists, facilitators and local distribution groups can perform separate functions.
+Brokers and intermediaries can be particularly important in connecting geographically separated actors and stages of an operation where direct relationships do not exist.
+This division of labor can distribute both information and risk across the supply chain, meaning that individual participants may only have knowledge of the specific stage in which they are involved.